amyhupe/amyhupe.co.uk/src/articles/2020-04-09-why-you-dont-need-a-separate-design-system-for-internal-services.md

 title: Why you don't need a separate design system for internal services
 date:   2020-04-09
 categories: design systems
-description: Why you don't need a separate design system or design patterns for internal services, like staff tools.
+description: Why you don't need a separate design system or design patterns for internal services, like colleague tools.
 ---

-Over the years, staff-facing tools and services have suffered from a real lack of user-centred design.
+Over the years, internal tools and services have suffered from a real lack of user-centred design.

 Whether it’s requesting holiday through an HR portal, updating a website using a CMS, or managing user accounts through an administrative system, these activities are often needlessly painful, forcing us to wrestle with UI that we’d never dream of giving to our external users.